 The Dell U2518D is better than the Dell U2515H.
-The Dell U2518D has HDR support, and this gives it an advantage over the Dell U2515H in almost all usages.
+The Dell U2518D has HDR support.
 On the other hand, the Dell U2515H has somewhat better input lag that makes it very responsive and will be appreciated mostly by gamers.

 The Dell U2518D is a bit better than the Dell U2715H.
 The Dell U2518D has HDR support and performs decently in this mode.
 On the other hand, the Dell U2715H is slightly larger and has a lower input lag which makes it very responsive which is great for gaming.

 If you will be sitting right in front of the monitor and responsiveness is what you are after, the ASUS PB277Q is a better choice.
 For a monitor that will perform well in almost all usages and with HDR support, the Dell U2518D is a better choice.
 The PB277Q is better for gaming as it has lower input lag and faster response time.
 On the other hand, the U2518D has better viewing angles that make it more versatile for more usages.
 Also, the Dell U2518D has better gray uniformity so you will not notice any clouding when browsing the web.